Immunizations Banner2.png

 Vaccines and Autism

 Vaccines do not cause autism.
 The ingredients in vaccines do not cause autism.
 The measles/mumps/rubella (MMR) vaccine does not increase the risk of autism.
-Learn more from the CDC about vaccines and autism.
+Learn about how scientific research confirms that there is no link between vaccines and autism: Fact Checked: Vaccines Safe and Effective, No Link to Autism - American Academy of Pediatrics

 Travel Immunizations